As more and more businesses are facing credit card fraud and identity theft, the popularity of “fraud detection” is rising in Google Trends:

 Overview of the Credit Card Fraud Detection Project

-SPD Group was addressed by an E-commerce and Financial Service company that offered products and services that can be paid for using Mobile Money or a bank card (Visa, MasterCard) to make their platform a safer online transaction place for their customers.
-Along with the increase in the number of customers who faced issues with their money suddenly disappear or transferred to the other unknown account, our client thought of implementing a modern fraud prevention method for his platform.
-Therefore, he addressed us and decided to rely on what Machine Learning can do here.
+SPD Group was contacted by an E-commerce and Financial Service company that offered products and services that can be paid for using Mobile Money or a bank card (e.g., Visa and MasterCard) to make their platform a safer online transaction place for their customers.
+Along with the increase in the number of customers who faced issues with their money suddenly disappearing or being transferred to another unknown account, our client thought of implementing a modern fraud prevention method for his platform.
+Therefore, he contacted us and decided to rely on what Machine Learning can do here.

-To dive into the challenges and obstacles of this project we got a quote from Machine Learning Engineer from the development team:
+To dive into the challenges and obstacles of this project, we got a quote from a Machine Learning Engineer from our development team:

 “The most complicated part of the solution was to achieve good metrics for users who have made only a few transactions.
-We could apply the regular model, which is good for users with rich transaction history, but it would give worse scores if there is a lack of historical data (for example a new user).
+We could apply the regular model, which is good for users with a rich transaction history, but it would give worse scores if there is a lack of historical data (for example, a new user).
 Another obvious solution is to treat such users as empty accounts that have only identity information without any transaction history.
 In this case, we lose the advantage of having at least some data about the users, but the results that such a model provides are quite stable (underfitting).
-After making a weekly stand up on the matter, we decided to look into “few-shot learning” techniques, which could help us improve our metrics.
+After making a weekly stand up on the matter, we decided to look into ‘few-shot learning’ techniques, which could help us improve our metrics.
 We have prepared a PoC, but it didn’t give us the drastic improvement we had expected.
-Nevertheless, we proceeded with experimenting and diving into our client business domain, it allowed us to develop features which have made a huge impact on our model that is based on “few-shot learning” techniques.
+Nevertheless, we proceeded with experimenting and diving into our client business domain; it allowed us to develop features which have made a huge impact on our model that is based on ‘few-shot learning’ techniques.
 Because of the domain features, our main score improved by more than 15% and it became the production solution.”

-Our R&D team worked on the project within 3 months, using Classification rather than classical Anomaly Detection methods.
-After an intense feature generation phase (about 700 features in total) they went to feature selection, to choose only the most relevant ones.
-Finally, it was for a blend of Classification methods such as GXBoost, Catboost, and LightGBM to get near the desired score.
+Our R&D team worked on the project for 3 months, using Classification rather than classical Anomaly Detection methods.
+After an intense feature generation phase (about 700 features in total) they went to feature selection to choose only the most relevant ones.
+Finally, it was a blend of Classification methods such as XGBoost, Catboost, and LightGBM that got us close to the desired score.

 Credit Card Fraud Detection Dataset

-The platform was an e-commerce and financial service app serving 12,000+ customers daily.
+The platform is an e-commerce and financial service app serving 12,000+ customers daily.
 This dataset included a sample of approximately 140,000 transactions that occurred between October 2018 and April 2019.
 One of the fraud detection challenges is that the data is highly imbalanced.
 There were around 130,000 normal transactions and only 6% of them were fraudulent.
-We addressed the problem of an imbalanced dataset with various techniques as data oversampling (augmenting the existing data samples) and data samples generation.
+We addressed the problem of an imbalanced dataset with various techniques such as data oversampling (augmenting the existing data samples) and data sample generation.

 Credit Card Fraud Detection Algorithm

-Once the machine learning-driven fraud protection module was integrated into the E-commerce platform, it had started tracking the transactions.
-Whenever a user requests a transaction, it is being processed for some time and depending on the level of predicted fraud probability there are 3 kinds of possible output:
+Once the Machine Learning-driven fraud protection module was integrated into the e-commerce platform, it started tracking the transactions.
+Whenever a user requests a transaction, it is being processed for some time.
+Depending on the level of predicted fraud probability, there are 3 kinds of possible output:

 - If the probability is less than 10%, the transaction is allowed

-- If the probability is between 10% and 80%, additional authentication factor (one time SMS code, Fingerprint, Secret Question) should be applied
+- If the probability is between 10% and 80%, an additional authentication factor (e.g. a one-time SMS code, a fingerprint, or a secret question) should be applied.

-The model estimates the probability of fraudulent transaction basing on transaction information: Date and Time, Product category, Amount, Provider (Seller); client information: Agent information, Location, Client’s behavioral patterns; contextual and aggregated data which is produced by an ML engineer, based on the previously mentioned data.
+The model estimates the probability of a fraudulent transaction based on the following transaction information: Date and Time, Product Category, Amount, Provider (Seller), Client Information, Agent Information, Location, and Client’s Behavioral Patterns.
+Contextual and aggregated data is produced by a Machine Learning engineer based on the previously mentioned data.